SergeyYurch/scandiweb-junior-react-test/README.md

  ## Required:

 - React.
-Anything not written in React will be rejected automatically.
-This is a React position, we expect a React solution.
 - Class components.
-Due to our [work specifics]([https://docs.scandipwa.com/stack/override-mechanism/extending-javascript](https://docs.scandipwa.com/developing-with-scandi/override-mechanism/extending-javascript)) we utilize them heavily.
 - Create-react-app to scaffold the application.

 ## Allowed: